 It is important to keep in mind that vaccinations must remain up to date in order for your pet’s passport to be valid.
 Additionally, remember to check border requirements prior to entry in case the country has additional requirements.

-Can my dog travel to Europe without an EU Pet Passport?
+Can my dog travel to the EU without an EU Pet Passport?

 How has Brexit affected an EU Pet Passport issued in the UK?

 An EU pet passport issued in the UK will not be valid for travel to the EU.

 Before your dog, cat or ferret can travel, you’ll need to take the following steps: